Predictions of the 21cm global signal in the JWST and ALMA era: The theoretical Model

 We compute the redshift evolution of the globally averaged mean 21cm differential brightness temperature ($ T_{b}$) at $z \sim 6-20$ following the calculations outlined in previous works \citep{furlanetto2006c, pritchard2012, 2020MNRAS.496.1445C}.
 For the cosmological parameters considered in this paper \citep[][]{planck2016}, at an observational frequency $\nu$, $T_{b}$ can be expressed as

 where $T_S$ is the spin temperature of neutral hydrogen, $T_{\gamma}$ is the Cosmic Microwave Background (CMB) temperature, and $x\rm_{HI}$ denotes the neutral hydrogen fraction present in the IGM at $z$.
-The spin temperature $T_S$ is calculated as \citep{2021MNRAS.507.2405C}
+The spin temperature $T_S$ is calculated as \citep{1958PIRE...46..240F}

-where $x_{\alpha}$ is the Lyman Alpha (Ly$\alpha$) coupling coefficient and $T_{K}$ is the kinetic temperature of the IGM.
+where $x_{\alpha}$, $x_{c}$ are the Lyman Alpha (Ly$\alpha$) and the collisional coupling coefficients, respectively.
+The kinetic temperature of the IGM and the color temperature associated with the Ly$\alpha$ background are denoted by $T_{K}$ and $T_{\alpha}$, respectively.
+In the redshift range of interest, i.e., $z=20-5$, the collisional coefficient is not expected to play a significant role \citep{pritchard2012}.
+Moreover, the high optical depth values for Ly$\alpha$ photons in this redshift range results in $T_{k} = T_{\alpha}$ \citep{pritchard2012}.
+Under these assumption the above equation simplifies to \citep{2021MNRAS.507.2405C}

-\begin{itemize} \item The redshift evolution of the IGM kinetic temperature ($T_{K}$) is determined by the two key processes of adiabatic cooling due to the expansion of the Universe and the X-ray heating of the IGM.
+The redshift evolution of the IGM kinetic temperature ($T_{K}$) is primarily\footnote{Additional sources responsible for IGM heating include a (sufficiently) steep radio photon spectrum \citep{2023MNRAS.523.1908A}, cosmic ray photons \citep{2023arXiv230407201G, 2019MNRAS.483.5329J} and Ly$\alpha$ heating \citep{2021MNRAS.503.4264M}.
+However, in the interest of simplicity, we have ignored these terms in this work.} determined by the two key processes i.e., adiabatic cooling due to the expansion of the Universe and the X-ray heating of the IGM.
 The X-ray heating can be obtained from the X-ray emissivity as \citep{2012MNRAS.419.2095M}

 where ${\rho}_{\rm SFRD}(z)$ is the redshift evolution of the star formation rate density as obtained from the \code{delphi} model.
 The term $f_{X}$ is an unknown efficiency parameter that is effectively a normalisation of the $\epsilon_{X}-\rho_{\rm SFRD}$ relation as compared to the local Universe, i.e. $f_{X}=1$ assumes high-$z$ X-ray sources to behave as in the local Universe.
 Further, $f_{h}$ denotes the fraction of the X-ray photons that go into heating the IGM, with the rest ionizing the IGM.
 We combine these two free parameters into one as $f_{X, h}= f_{X} \times f_{h}$ - this is the first free parameter for the 21cm calculations.
 For our fiducial model, we take $f_{X,h}=0.2$ \citep{furlanetto2006}, consistent with local Universe observations.